MarcusWolschon/osmeditor4android/documentation/docs/help/en/Advanced preferences.md

 Select _Edit_ from the overflow menu to configure the URLs including read-only sources and authentication method for a specific entry.
 Basic Authentication, OAuth 1.0a and OAuth 2 are supported, however the API instance on openstreetmap.org only supports OAuth 2 since June 2024.
 Additional entries can be added with the "+" button.

+Checking _Use authenticated reads_ will authenticate all read operations if the app on your device has been authorised.
+This will at least reduce the probability of issues with rate limiting on the standard OpenStreetMap API (code 509 errors).

 For API instances that support uploading compressed bodies in POST requests, _Support compressed uploads_ can be set.
 By default this is only enabled for the openstreetmap.org API instance.
 Note that OAuth support for entries that are not pre-configured requires adding corresponding client keys,

 These preferences can also be accessed by selecting _Configure_ for the OpenStreetMap Data layer in the layers modal.